 Global outbreaks like COVID-19 will become more common and increasingly prevalent if countries do not take effective steps to curb zoonotic diseases that pass from animals to humans, a report by the UN has said.

 The UN Environment Programme (UNEP) and the International Livestock Research Institute (ILRI) on Monday launched the report – Preventing the next pandemic: Zoonotic diseases and how to break the chain of transmission.

 People look back to the influenza pandemic of 1918 and 1919 and think that such disease outbreaks only happen once in a century, head of scientific assessments at UNEP Maarten Kappelle said.

 “But that’s no longer true.
 If we don’t restore the balance between the natural world and the human one, these outbreaks will become increasingly prevalent, he said.

-UNEP Executive Director Inger Andersen said that as nations seek to build back better after COVID-19, “we need to fully understand the transmission of zoonoses, the threats they pose to human health and how to minimise the risk of further devastating outbreaks.
+UNEP Executive Director Inger Andersen said that as nations seek to build back better after COVID-19, “we need to fully understand the transmission of zoonoses, the threats they pose to human health, and how to minimize the risk of further devastating outbreaks.